-In a paper assessing how climate change has been visually represented ‘beyond polar bears’, Kate Manzo (Manzo, 2010) suggested that the dominant alternatives to fear-laden images have tended to be renewable energy and pictures of different weather states.
-There are also problems with both of these: depicting extreme weather is risky, because no single weather event can ever be conclusively attributed to climate change.
-And renewable energy, although a positive icon for many in the environmental movement (and perceived positively at a general level), causes controversy wherever specific sitings of renewable technologies are proposed.
+Kate Manzo (2010) also explores the dominant alternatives to fear-laden images, suggesting they have tended to be depictions of renewable energy and altered weather states.
+She claims, however, that depicting weather is risky because no single event can ever be conclusively attributed to climate change.
+While images of renewable energy, although a positive icon for many in the environmental movement (and perceived positively at a general level), causes controversy wherever specific sitings of renewable technologies are proposed.
 People like the idea of wind turbines, but many people do not want them near their homes or in previously unspoilt areas.
-The safest options are those that connect on a personal level with the audience and demonstrate positive mitigation or adaptation actions rather than emphasising the potential impacts.

-In a recent paper in a special issue of the journal Climatic Change, John Sterman (Sterman, 2011) argued that effectively communicating climate change requires different modes of communication, including ‘experiential’ learning environments such as interactive simulations where people can ‘see’ for themselves what happens when (for example) levels of carbon dioxide increase in the atmosphere.
-Sterman argued that without this kind of interactive learning about climate science – letting ordinary people ‘experiment’ with different aspects of the climate system in simulations – understanding of climate change risks will never improve.
+Taking a bottom-up approach, then, is likely to spur fresh discussion and reveal new directions for climate change communication.
+One way of exploring this could be through participatory image-making methods such as Photovoice or Photo-Elicitation, where individuals are asked to create images or groups of images that they feel produce a powerful effect (Baldwin & Chandler 2012).
+Another could be by creating ‘experiential’ learning environments such as interactive simulations where people can ‘see’ for themselves what hap¬pens when, for example, levels of carbon dioxide increase in the atmosphere (Sterman 2011).
+Sterman argues that without this kind of inter¬active learning about climate science – letting ordinary people ‘experiment’ with different aspects of the climate system in simulations – understanding of climate change risks will never improve.